Great Famine (Ireland): Landlords and tenants

-Catholics, the majority of whom lived in conditions of poverty and insecurity, made up 80% of the population.
-At the top of the "social pyramid" was the "ascendancy class", the English and Anglo-Irish families who owned most of the land and held more or less unchecked power over their tenants.
+A majority of Catholics, who constituted 80% of the Irish population, lived in conditions of poverty and insecurity.
+At the top of the social hierarchy was the Ascendancy class, composed of English and Anglo-Irish families who owned most of the land and held more or less unchecked power over their tenants.
 Some of their estates were vast; for example, the Earl of Lucan owned more than 60000 acre.
-Many of these absentee landlords lived in England.
-The rent revenue—collected from "impoverished tenants" who were paid minimal wages to raise crops and livestock for export—was mostly sent to England.
+Many of these landowners lived in England and functioned as absentee landlords.
+The rent revenue was mostly sent to England.